 Regardless of the loop type and the number of loops, each note goes into its release section as soon as its Note State goes off (that is, when a Note Off is generated).
-The envelope will continue to loop as long as Note State remains on, whether it's held on by a pedal, by the IgnRel parameter (described in the section entitled The LAYER Page on page 6-17), or anything else.
+The envelope will continue to loop as long as Note State remains on, whether it's held on by a pedal, by the IgnRel parameter (see "Ignore Release (IgnRel)" on page 7-30), or another controller or modulation source.